Don't Miss the Magic of El Yunque Rainforest. Reserve & Pay Later

 Getting Around: Ashford Drive is the main street where most hotels, restaurants, and shops are located, from there you can walk or take a bike ride across the Dos Hermanos Bridge to Escambron Beach and a little farther to Old San Juan.

 Accommodations: Condado is home to some of the most popular and luxurious beachfront and waterfront resorts in San Juan.
 For travelers wishing to spend less on hotels, there are various family-friendly hotels within walking distance of the beach.
-See top-rated hotels in Condado below.
+See the top-rated hotels in Condado below.

 Top Rated Hotels in Condado - San Juan, PR